Coledunsby/CourseCrawler/README.md

 # CourseCrawler
-uOttawa Course Crawling Application for iOS
+uOttawa Course Crawler Application for iOS

 This application collects data for TimetablePlanner by crawling the University of Ottawa website to collect sessions, courses and timeslots.
 The application exports 3 files: